 top of page

 Steve Barker & Jack Russell became friends in grade school, sharing an emerging fascination with steamboats.
-That enthusiasm eventually led to years of steamboat research together throughout the Northwest.
+That enthusiasm eventually led to years of steamboat research together throughout the Northwest and their book Steamboats on the Snoqualmie.

 "Steamboats on the Snoqualmie"